CefasRepRes/flowcytometertool/readme.md

 ## Compilation

 This was developed in miniforge3 prompt.
-You can download this to your machine and compile the program with the command "pyinstaller trainer_lucinda_version.spec"
+You can download this to your machine and compile the program with the command "pyinstaller flow_cytometer_tool.spec"

 ## Github actions